maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 ## Upcoming talks

-* December 2017 - ConFoo - Vancouver, Canada
-* December 2017 - Azure User Group - Belgium
 * January 2018 - IglooConf - Helsinki, Finland
+* March 2018 - ConFoo - Montreal, Canada

 If you want me to deliver a talk at your user group or conference, feel free to [reach out](/about-me.html).
 I'll be happy to provide you with session proposals.